w3c/wcag3/informative/guidelines/layout/user-orientation/current-step-indicated.md

 For each multi-step process:
 1. Examine the source code of the HTML document.
-2. Process navigation steps are included.
+2. Check that the process navigation steps are included.
-3. Current process step is identified using `aria-current="step"`.
+3. Check that the current process step is identified using `aria-current="step"`.

 <b>Expected results</b>